True North VIPTrue North VIP

 The checkout test: quote vs. final price

 Request a quote, then ask what the final charge will be.
 If the answer is "the quote plus tolls, congestion pricing, and fees," calculate those extras.
-A $90 quote that becomes $125 after add-ons is not cheaper than a $120 all-in quote.
-The best point-to-point services give you one number that includes everything.
+A $90 quote that becomes $125 after add-ons is not cheaper than a $120 toll-inclusive quote.
+The best point-to-point services make taxes, tolls, fees, and gratuity policy clear before you book.

 One-way surcharges and dead-head fees